Richa-04/Mini-Google-Drive-Dropbox/README.md

 - Ensure metadata in MongoDB has correct encryption key

 #### Files keep reloading/refreshing
-- This should not happen with the current implementation
+- This should not happen with current dual-state implementation
-- If you experience this, check browser console for errors
+- Check browser console for errors
 - Verify `allFiles` state is properly initialized
 - Ensure no duplicate `useEffect` calls with `loadFiles()`